 In same skillet, add the minced garlic and ginger and sauté for one minute, stirring constantly.

-Add pack of Masi Masa Ras el Hanout Spice Blend stir constantly until fragrant, about 1 minute.
+Add pack of Masi Masa Moroccan Ras El Hanout Spice Blend stir constantly until fragrant, about 1 minute.

 Veggie option: Add mashed and whole garbanzo beans, stir to incorporate into spice mixture.

-Add the sweet potato mixture, broth or stock, chopped apricots and raisins.
+Add the sweet potato mixture, broth or stock, chopped apricots and raisins (if using).
 Stir well to incorporate all the ingredients.

-Serve in flour tortillas or stuffed into pita bread topped with Toum and chopped cilantro or parsley, lettuce, diced red onions, red peppers and jalapeños.
+Serve in flour tortillas or stuffed into pita bread topped with Toum and chopped cilantro or parsley, lettuce, leftover diced red onions, leftover bell peppers and jalapeños.